SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "It took courage, as it always does, to eliminate the nonessential."

-- "The way of the Essentialist means living by design, not by default."

 - "the pursuit of success can be a catalyst for failure."

-- "the more choices we are forced to make, the more the quality of our decisions deteriorates."

 - "It is not just the number of choices that has increased exponentially, it is also the strength and number of outside influences on our decisions that has increased."